 Crop Insurance – The Difference Between Yield Protection and Revenue ProtectionFebruary 18, 2013

-Part 2 of a multi-part series.
+This is Part 2 of a multi-part series about Crop Insurance, including Yield Protection and Revenue Protection.
 Check out Part 1 – Crop Insurance – When, What, How & Why

-If a producer has an Actual Production History, (APH) of 100 bushel per acre and he buys a level of protection at 70%, then he is guaranteeing that he will get at least 70 bushels of production per acre.
-If at the SCD the “established price” per bushel is $6.00 then he will be paid $6.00 for every bushel below the guarantee of 70.
-So, at harvest time, if his production averages 50 per acre a specific farm, then he will be paid for 20 bushels, 70-50, at $6.00 per bushel for a total of $120.00 per acre.
-He only has a loss if his production is below the guaranteed number of bushels.
+If a producer has an Actual Production History, (APH) of 100 bushel per acre and they buy a level of protection at 70%, then they are guaranteeing that they will get at least 70 bushels of production per acre.
+If at the SCD the “established price” per bushel is $6.00 then they will be paid $6.00 for every bushel below the guarantee of 70.
+So, at harvest time, if their production averages 50 per acre a specific farm, then they will be paid for 20 bushels, 70-50, at $6.00 per bushel for a total of $120.00 per acre.
+The crop producer only has a loss if their production is below the guaranteed number of bushels.
 It is strictly dependent on the yield.

 If the producer purchases the 70% protection level, then 70 bushel will be what we call his “trigger yield.”
 (100 X 70%.)
 To calculate the revenue guarantee we would multiply the “trigger yield”, 70, times the “established price”, $6.00 per bushel.
 This guarantees the producer revenue of $420.00 per acre.
 This is all established by the SCD.

-In the first scenario, we have the situation where the “projected price” and the “harvest price” are the same.
-So if the producer harvests 50 bushel per acre, the value of his crop is 50 X $6.00 or $300.00.
-His revenue guarantee is $420.00 and he has a deficit of $120.00.
-So he is paid $120.00 per acre.
-This is identical to the YP because the price per bushel of the crop did not change from the sales period to harvest.
+In the first scenario, we have a situation where the “projected price” and the “harvest price” are the same.
+So, if the producer harvests 50 bushels per acre, the value of their crop is 50 X $6.00 or $300.00.
+Their revenue guarantee is $420.00 and they have a deficit of $120.00.
+So, they are paid $120.00 per acre.
+This is identical to the Yield Protection Plan because the price per bushel of the crop did not change from the sales period to harvest.
 However, it is important to note that this scenario is highly unlikely.

-The second scenario is the situation where the “harvest price” is lower than the “projected price.”
+The second scenario is a situation where the “harvest price” is lower than the “projected price.”
 Let’s assume that the “harvest price” is $4.00, $2.00 lower than the “projected price.”
-If the producer again harvests 50 bushel, then to calculate the value of his crop we multiply 50 X $4.00, the “harvest price.”
-His harvested crop is worth $200.00.
-His revenue guarantee was $420.00 and he has a deficit of $220.00.
+If the producer again harvests 50 bushels, then to calculate the value of their crop we multiply 50 X $4.00, the “harvest price.”
+Their harvested crop is worth $200.00.
+Their revenue guarantee was $420.00 and they have a deficit of $220.00.